viodotcom/process_store/README.md

 ## Development

-Make commands are available to help in development, like to install dependencies and run tests.
+Helpful make commands are available for development, like to install dependencies and run tests.

-The list all the make commeands:
+To list all the make commands:
 ```sh
 make
 ```